Lou1sM/modular_multimodal_summarization/README.md

 `python compute_metrics.py --expname {experiment-name}`.

-If you want to use PREFS in a different context, you can follow the example in `example_prefs.py`.
+If you want to use PRISMA in a different context, you can follow the example in `example_prefs.py`.

 ## Citation
 ```